Switzerland in the Eurovision Song Contest 2008: At Eurovision

 The commentators at the event were Sven Epiney for SF, Sandy Altermatt for RTSI, and Jean-Marc Richard and Nicolas Tanner for TSR.
-The spokesperson for Switzerland, announcing the results of the Swiss televote for the contest, was Cécile Bähler.
+SRG SSR appointed Cécile Bähler as its spokesperson to announce the results of the Swiss televote for the contest.

 Semi-final

 Meneguzzi sang in the second semi-final on 22 May 2008, performing 7th on the night.
 His performance included him wearing a black suit with a black shirt, and included two male and two female backing dancers and singers; the women dressed in black dresses with silver gloves, and the men in black shirts and black trousers.
 A pianist was also present on stage, dressed in a white shirt and black tie.
 The song began with Meneguzzi singing solo in the centre of the stage, with the back-up dancers surrounding the piano.
 As the song sped up, the dancers moved to behind Meneguzzi and began to sing.
 The performance included the use of pyrotechnics when the song sped up, as well as during the bridge.
 Despite being a fan favourite the song only managed to receive 47 points, placing 13th in a field of 19 and failing to qualify for the final.